-Valerie is a “new kind of Republican” – a Hispanic-American, first-generation college student, married to a first generation immigrant, and raised in a single parent home where she and her family lived paycheck to paycheck her entire childhood.
-Her views have been shaped by her diverse and humble upbringing, which was transformed through education and hard work.
+Valerie (Val) is a “new kind” of Republican.
+She is of Hispanic-American descent, a first-generation college student, married to a first-generation immigrant.
+Raised in a single-parent home by her mother, her family lived paycheck to paycheck her entire childhood.
+Her views have been shaped by her diverse and humble upbringing, and her life was dramatically transformed through education and hard work.

-Her mother did her best to shield Valerie and her brother, Gus, from the crime in the area and provide as normal a childhood as possible.
-They were latchkey kids who were responsible for getting themselves to and from school, and feeding themselves as their mother left the house typically at 5 am and returned at 7 pm.
+Renee did her best to shield Valerie and her brother, Gus, from the crime in the area and provide as normal a childhood as possible.
+They were latchkey kids who were responsible for getting themselves to and from school and feeding themselves as their mother left the house typically at 5 AM and returned at 7 PM.

+Starting in preschool and through high school, Valerie grew up with a highly diverse group of kids from other low-income families.
 Valerie never took the SAT and didn’t really plan on going to college.
-It was her older brother, Gus, that served as a role model that set the stage for Valerie’s future academic success.
+Her brother, Gus, served as a role model for her that set the stage for Valerie’s future academic and professional success.

-She then attended Columbia University’s School of International and Public Affairs where she received several academic scholarships and awards and was appointed a Teaching Assistant (Statistics).
-Following Columbia, she attended the Wharton School at the University of Pennsylvania where she earned her MBA in Finance.
+She later graduated from the School of International and Public Affairs at Columbia University (MPA), where she received several academic scholarships and was a teaching assistant in statistics.
+She also attended The Wharton School at the University of Pennsylvania, where she earned an MBA (Finance).

-Brian is a first-generation immigrant from India and a technology executive turned investor.
-He served as the CEO or division head of several US and International public and private companies, where he helped build, transform and exit several companies in the internet, mobile and software sectors.
-He subsequently helped launch a private equity fund.
+Brian is a first-generation immigrant from India, a technology executive, and private equity investor.
+He came to Iowa as a graduate student with $250, a one-way ticket and a dream.
+Starting his career as an engineer, he later served as the CEO or division head of several US and International public and private companies, where he helped build, transform and exit several companies in the internet, mobile and software sectors.
+Subsequently, he helped launch a first-time Chicago based private equity fund.
+He now invests in early-stage technology companies.
 He holds undergraduate and graduate degrees in engineering and an MBA from Chicago Booth.

-Brian was raised in a military family in India.
-Both his parents were born in Bangladesh and came to India as refugees around the partition of India in 1947.
-Through sheer grit and determination, his father self-funded his way through one of the most prestigious medical schools in India by tutoring kids in exchange for room and board, before joining and subsequently retiring as a (Brigadier) General in the Indian Army.
-His mother put herself through graduate school and subsequently became a college professor.
-His brother joined the merchant marine right out of high school and became one of the youngest captains of trans-continental oil and gas tankers in the company’s fleet.
+Brian and his older brother were raised in a military family in India.
+Both their parents were born in Bangladesh and came to India as refugees around the partition in 1947.
+Through sheer grit and determination, his father self-funded his way through medical school in India by tutoring kids in exchange for room and board.
+He subsequently joined the Army Medical Corps and retired as a (Brigadier) General after 30+ years of service.
+Brian’s maternal grandmother, Pratibha, dropped out of school and was married at age 16.
+She became a widow at age 24, when her husband died unexpectedly of cholera, age 32, while she was pregnant with her third child.
+With the help of her father, a Ph.D. historian, and the curator of the Dhaka museum, Pratibha finished high school, put herself through college and graduate school, and subsequently became a college principal and raised her three kids as a single mother.
+Brian’s mother followed in his grandmother’s footsteps, put herself through college and graduate school, and also become a college professor.
+Brian’s brother joined the merchant marine right out of high school.
+He became one of the youngest captains of trans-continental oil and gas tankers in the company’s fleet.

-Over the last 15 years, Valerie and her family have lived in CA, WA, CT, NY and IL relocating often for either her or her husband’s job.
-She has traveled extensively across the US and internationally, in Europe, Latin America and Asia.
+Over the last 15 years, Valerie and her family have lived in California, Washington, Connecticut, New York, and Illinois, often relocating for either her or her husband’s job.
+She has traveled extensively across the US and internationally in Europe, Latin America, and Asia.